The trace of the local $\mathbf{A}^1$-degree: Introduction

-As a corollary, we strengthen the result that the local $\A^1$-degree is the Scheja-Storch form at rational points \cite{KW-EKL} by weakening the requirement that the point be rational.
+As a corollary, we strengthen Kass and Wickelgren's result relating the local $\A^1$-degree and the Scheja--Storch form \cite{KW-EKL} by weakening the requirement that the point be rational.

-\begin{corollary} At points whose residue fields are finite separable extensions of the ground field, the local $\A^1$-degree coincides with the Scheja-Storch form. \end{corollary}
+\begin{corollary} At points whose residue fields are finite separable extensions of the ground field, the local $\A^1$-degree coincides with the isomorphism class of the Scheja--Storch form. \end{corollary}

-In this paper we utilize the machinery of stable $\A^1$-homotopy theory, initially developed by Morel and Voevodsky \cite{MV}, to prove this theorem.
-In particular, we rely heavily on work of Hoyois \cite{hoyois}.
+In this paper we utilize the machinery of stable $\A^1$-homotopy theory, initially developed by Morel and Voevodsky \cite{MV}, as well as the six functors formalism in this setting \cite{Ayoub,Cisinski}.
+We also rely heavily on results of Hoyois \cite{hoyois} to prove our main result.
+After working in the stable $\A^1$-homotopy category, we apply Morel's $\A^1$-degree to obtain the desired equality in $\GW(k)$.

-\begin{terminology} If $p$ is a point with $k(p)\mid k$ a separable extension of finite degree, we call $p$ a {\it finite separable point}.
-We may also say that $p$ has a {\it finite separable residue field} in this context. \end{terminology}
+\begin{conventions} Throughout, we adopt the following conventions: \begin{itemize} \item We will use $k$ to denote a general field.
+If $p$ is a point of a $k$-scheme, with $k(p)/k$ a separable extension of finite degree, we call $p$ a \textit{finite separable point}.
+We may also say that $p$ has a \textit{finite separable residue field} in this context.
+We remark that all such points are closed points.

-\begin{remark} Throughout this paper, we will often discuss bilinear forms and their isomorphism classes.
-If $\beta$ is a bilinear form, then we may, by abuse of notation, denote the isomorphism class of $\beta$ by $\beta$. \end{remark}